Welcome to Dial Park Primary Nursery and 2 Year Old Provision

 - In 2017 our headteacher was invited to complete the Stockport Associate Advisor training and is now utilised to support schools across the authority.
 This support ranges from mentoring new headteachers to supporting with whole school teaching and learning approaches.

 Shirley Clarke Approach, Alan Peat and Talk for Writing and sign and shine.

 Over the past 10 years we have developed our approaches to teaching.
 We have been using elements of the Shirley Clarke approach in our teaching and learning.
-Teachers watch each other teach in 3’s (the trio approach) and learn from each other through feedback around specific school improvement areas.
+Teachers watch each other teach and learn from each other through feedback around specific school improvement areas.
 In September 2016 this was enhanced to every teacher having around 2 hours per week for extended CPD through the “Being The Best Teacher I Can Be” programme.
 Teaching trios present what they have learned to governors at an annual celebration event.
 Since 2013 we have been working on the “chilli challenge” which aims to allow children to be more involved in choosing their own level of challenging work.
 We have also been working on the new curriculum, engaging parents and making links between subjects.
 We have worked with Alan Peat during the academic years 2014 – 2016.
 In 2018 we began work on talk for writing and sign and shine.
 This was Bourne out of teacher research into local schools who performed well and resulted in a new direction for writing linked to sign language which was a bolt on to our other earlier work with Alan Peat.
 All of the above has helped us to develop our approaches to teaching writing to great effect across the school.
 We are on a continuous journey of school improvement and use our local teaching school at Gatley, Our cluster schools in Offerton and our campus SaP (Special and Primary) schools to support us in this.
 In 2019 we began work on retrieval practice and memorisation skills.